NicLandajo/comfy-monitor/README.md

 # PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen

-CrateTools PreviewVideoMonitor is a ComfyUI custom node for video preview on multiple physical monitors.
+CrateTools PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple physical monitors.

-Lets you select one of up to six secondary monitors to display generations instantly for both video and image-batch.
+Select any secondary display to instantly preview video and image batches with a full generation tracking system — save, rename, compare, and snapshot your outputs.
+Includes professional Vision tools for technical inspection.
 #

-# 🔥 NEWS 🔥
+# 🔥 V5 is OUT 🔥

-### V5.0 - NEW PREVIEW EXPERIENCE
+### 🖥️🖥️🎬 NEW: INTERACTIVE PREVIEW EXPERIENCE 🎬🖥️🖥️
-### 🖥️🖥️🖥️🖥️🚀 RELEASE JANUARY 5 2026 🚀🖥️🖥️🖥️🖥️

 ### See the demo: https://www.youtube.com/watch?v=1574Y_pF5Ec

 </div>